 Hunting Down Bargains

 Compared to Castel Romano and the Noventa Outlet in Venice in Italy, we thought that we had to work harder to find bargain items at La Vallée Village.
 At Castel Romano in Rome, we are always able to find last year’s fashion at 30 to 50% discount, with the much older fashions at higher discounted rates.
 At La Vallée, we didn’t see many of the more recent fashions, at least not in what we were looking for.
-There were certainly bargains to be found, but you had to work harder, so if you really want to hunt down bargains, you need to allow time there.
+There were certainly bargains to be found, but we were very selective with our purchases so we had to work harder.
+If you really want to hunt down bargains, you need to allow time there.

 La Vallée Village